If you want to understand how to move photos to another folder in Lightroom, you’ve come to the right place.

 Here is the first tip on how to move photos and folders to a new location.

-Do Not Move Images and Folders Outside of Lightroom
+1. How to Move Images and Folders Inside of Lightroom

 Go to the Lightroom Library Module and access the Folders Panel on the left side.
 This panel is a mini file browser that is built into Lightroom.
 When you move files and folders inside the Folders Panel, Lightroom has no problem tracking all the changes and updating the Catalog.